3 Ways to Implement the Mock During Python Unit Testing

 A mock object will allow you to control a component of your program.
 For example, suppose you have program A that retrieves data from system A, from a unit testing perspective, your test should not depend on system A working correctly.
 Rather, your test should check your program attempts to make a data request call to the system and return some data.

 The way you would essentially switch System A with the mock object is using the patch.
 The patch temporarily replaces your object with a different object.
-In the case above, we would us the patch function to replace system A with the mock object in program A.
+In the case above, we would use the patch function to replace system A with the mock object in program A.

 Ways to Patch & Replace an Object with a Mock